PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 To connect a PC to an a WaRP7 device over USB:

 1. Connect the device to the PC using a USB cable.
-1. <!--aren't we missing the step where you check which network interface belongs to the USB? we do it for Ethernet, and I think we're doing it in the USB example-->
 1. Configure the PC to use a link-local IPv4 address (169.254.x.y) for the interface.
 1. Make sure that link-local IPv4 address is assigned to the network interface.